MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

   ![Lesson1 Section4 Step1](images/mrlearning-base-ch1-4-step1.JPG)

     > [!NOTE]
     > You may see a pop-up dialog box for selecting a [profile for the Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Profiles/Profiles.html).
-Choose the profile named *DefaultMixedRealityToolkitConfigurationProfile* by double-clicking it.
+Choose the profile named *DefaultHoloLens2ConfigurationProfile* by double-clicking it.

 2. Your scene will have several new items and modifications.
 Save your scene under a different name by clicking **File** > **Save As...**, and give your scene a name, such as *BaseScene*.
 Keep your scene organized by saving it to the *Scenes* folder in your project’s *Assets* folder.
   ![Lesson1 Section4 Step2a](images/mrlearning-base-ch1-4-step2a.JPG)